 NOTE: The information provided in this manual is based on the 2017 FDA Food Code and Iowa Food Code, but it does not represent all requirements of established regulations.
-To download a copy of the Iowa and FDA Codes, visit our website at:
+To request a copy of the Iowa and FDA Codes, contact an inspector at 319-356-6040.